About

 Biden’s broadband plan comes at a pivotal moment for the digital divide

-Used multiple internet speed and accessibility datasets to show that one of the US government’s primary sources for funding broadband expansion projects often understates broadband access, especially in large cities.
+I used multiple internet speed and accessibility datasets to show that one of the US government’s primary sources for funding broadband expansion projects often overstates broadband access, especially in large cities.

 data analysis graphics